Edita A. Petrick

 What surprises me (and no doubt will continue to surprise me) in some of the reviews is that the reviewer(s) mention that they were initially weary of accepting a free book from an indie writer because of the prevalent belief that indie-book works are generally of sub-standard quality in every respect—writing, story, plotting, editing and even the cover.
 One reviewer calls them “worse than B-movies.”
 I’m sure there are some poorly edited indie book works out there, but I haven’t really come across too many and I do look through quite a few every week, just to see what’s out there.
 Some have a ‘voice’ I don’t like but that’s just personal taste; it has nothing to do with the book’s plot or writing.
 Others have styles I don’t care for, but the same thing applies.
 I’m just curious about the source of such negative sentiments that seem to prevail out there in the reader-land.
 It’s unfair to say the least.
 Conversely, the other day I landed on a romance title from a bestselling NY author—even celebrated author—and started to read the free pages.
 I didn’t even finish the sample and I was already wondering out loud for the 30th time, “How the he…did this book get published?
 What junk.
 What drivel.
 What poor writing.”
 But apparently according to the big letters of advertisers, a NY bestseller.
 Go figure.

-Here are my promo results for http://robinreads.com/
+Here are my promo results for https://robinreads.com/

-http://robinreads.com/ (ran on May 19th)
+https://robinreads.com/ (ran on May 19th)

 Ma 19th – 104 books